19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) Subject to any provision made by the Second Schedule and to orders made under subsection (3) —

-(a) “supply” in this Act includes all forms of supply, but not anything done otherwise than for a consideration;
+(a) “supply” in this Act includes all forms of supply and reverse charge supplies, but not anything done otherwise than for a consideration;

+[Act 52 of 2018 wef 01/01/2019]

 (b) anything which is not a supply of goods but is done for a consideration (including, if so done, the granting, assignment or surrender of any right) is a supply of services.